John-Otago/PhD-Plus/README.md

 Every mountain is unclimbable until someone climbs it.
 Keep pushing.

 ### 2.2 What to expect from your PhD?
 Now, *qu'est-ce qu'être doctorant* (what is a PhD student)?
 What it's like to be a PhD student?
-What you can and should expect from your PhD?
+What you should expect from your PhD?

 Consider this quote: